the custom design process

 A calm, collaborative approach to custom jewellery design.

 At West of Fourth, custom jewellery is designed one-on-one, with clarity, intention, and thoughtful guidance at every stage.
-Whether you’re creating an engagement ring, redesigning an heirloom, or exploring unique gemstones, the process is designed to feel personal, unrushed, and transparent.
+Whether you’re creating a custom engagement ring, redesigning an heirloom, or exploring unique gemstones, the process is designed to feel personal, unrushed, and transparent.

 how it works